How are you keeping clients safe during the Corona Virus outbreak in Missouri?

 Do you take insurance and what does it cover?

 Yes, we do take insurance.
-We are in network with most major insurance companies such as Aenta, Blue Cross Blue Shield, Beacon, Humana, Medicare, United Healthcare, Tricare and more.
-One major insurance that we are out of network with is Cigna.
+We are in network with most major insurance companies such as Aenta, Blue Cross Blue Shield, Beacon, Cigna, Humana, Medicare, United Healthcare, Tricare and more.
 We do not take Medicaid.
 Not all of our therapists are in network with all insurances and not all plans within a specific insurance company, so be sure to check that the provider you want is in network with your insurance policy.

 Before your first appointment, our office staff will get a quote of benefits for you so you know what your expected payment is at your appointments.
 We work hard to try to give you accurate quotes, but quotes are not guaranteed and your final cost will depend on how insurance actually pays.